cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 Interacting with Others' Workflows
 ----------------------------------

+The authorization system in Cylc 8 is complete, although expect access to other users' workflows via the UI to be further developed in future.

 If you have been granted access to another user's workflows, you can view and interact with these workflows.
 Say, you, userA, wish to interact with userB's workflows.